ahawkins/hawkins.io/blog/_posts/joy_of_design/2014-01-17-sinatra-logicless_views.md

 ## Final Notes

-It is hard so sum up everything there is about logic less views in a single post.
+It is hard so sum up everything there is about logic-less views in a single post.
 I hope this post had enough information to wet your whistle and convince you to move your applications in this direction.
 This approach has made maintaining my applications much easier.

-The next post about composing larger web services with multiple sinatra applications.
+The next post about composing larger web services with multiple Sinatra applications.